XuewenWangUGA/USAT/README.md

 For more information, please read user mannual: USAT_user_manual.pdf

-## Format of input haplotype sequence file:
+## Format of haplotype sequence as 1st input file:
 USAT takes a sequence file with haplotype sequence for each STR and an optional BED file for specific information at each locus.
 The format is a tabular text file with data like marker1 <tab> haplotype sequence <tab> SampleID, one haplotype per line.
 If there are multiple haplotypes, the same marker ID could be used for each locus.
 Lines with # can be used annotation or comments.